Opioid Use Disorder and Overdose

 - Put the person on their side so they do not choke;

-- Stock and use naloxone (also known as Narcan) to stop a opioid overdose.
-Rhode Island Walgreens pharmacies sell this antidote without a doctor's prescription and is covered by most health insurers.
+- Stock and use naloxone (also known as Narcan®) to stop a opioid overdose.
+Rhode Island Walgreens and CVS pharmacies sell this antidote without a doctor's prescription, and it is covered by most health insurers.
 Training on this drug will be provided when it is purchased;

 - Store all medication in a secure location more;

 If a person has any of these signs and cannot respond to you, he/she may be having a drug overdose.
 An overdose usually happens 1 to 3 hours after a person has used.